Lorti/manu.ninja/_posts/2017-09-26-game-loop-with-rxjs-5-immutable-js.md

   }, state);
 ```

-The clock stream is now a stream of objects containing the previous tick's `performance.now()`{:.js} and a delta time in milliseconds as a floating-point number.
-We can now subscribe to our stream and print the delta time in microseconds.
+The clock observable is now a stream of objects containing the previous tick's `performance.now()`{:.js} and a delta time in milliseconds as a floating-point number.
+If we subscribe to our stream we can print the delta time in microseconds.

 ```js
 clock.subscribe((state) => {